 To ensure a level playing field and provide confidence to shareholders, unpublished price and trade sensitive information is not selectively disclosed.
-In the event that unpublished material information is inadvertently disclosed to a select group in the course of the Group's interactions with the investing community, a news release or announcement will be released to the public via SGXNet.
+In the event that unpublished material information is inadvertently disclosed to a select group during the Group's interactions with the investing community, a news release or announcement will be released to the public via SGXNet.